mlz-ictrl/nicos/doc/source/tutorials/newdevice.rst

 you to do it in a NICOS like way.

 But, first of all have a deep look into the :doc:`existing devices classes
-<../classes/index>` if they would fulfill your requirements.
-Please have in
+<../classes/index>` to see if they would fulfill your requirements.
+Please bear
-mind that most of the devices have a number of parameters which can be configured in a setup file.
+in mind that most of the devices have a number of parameters which can be configured in a setup file.

 Sometimes there exists a device class which is very similiar to your requests,